-46.1316.15 The supervisor requires, as necessary, insurers to evaluate in advance their specific risks and options in possible recovery scenarios.

-46.13.1_16.15.1 The supervisor may require an insurer to produce a recovery plan that identifies in advance options to restore the financial position and viability if the insurer comes under severe stress (See Application Paper on Recovery Planning).
+- 16.15 The supervisor requires, as necessary, insurers to evaluate in advance their specific risks and options in possible recovery scenarios. - 16.15.1 The supervisor may require an insurer to produce a recovery plan that identifies in advance options to restore the financial position and viability if the insurer comes under severe stress (See Application Paper on Recovery Planning).
 The decision to require a recovery plan, and its form, content and level of detail, should be proportionate, taking into account, for example, the insurer's complexity, systemic importance, risk profile and business model.
 A recovery plan is intended to serve the insurer as an aid to sound risk management.
-Additionally, if the insurer comes under severe stress, a plan may serve the supervisor as valuable input to any necessary supervisory measures.

-16.13.2 The supervisor should require the insurer to provide the necessary information to enable the supervisor to assess the robustness and credibility of any recovery plan required.
-If the supervisor identifies material deficiencies in the plan, it should provide feedback and require the insurer to address these deficiencies.

-46.13.316.15.3 The supervisor should require the insurer to review any recovery plan required on a regular basis, or when there are material changes to the insurer's business, risk profile or structure, or any other change that could have a material impact on the recovery plan, and to update it when necessary.
+Additionally, if the insurer comes under severe stress, a plan may serve the supervisor as valuable input to any necessary supervisory measures. - 16.15.2 The supervisor should require the insurer to provide the necessary information to enable the supervisor to assess the robustness and credibility of any recovery plan required.
+If the supervisor identifies material deficiencies in the plan, it should provide feedback and require the insurer to address these deficiencies. - 16.15.3 The supervisor should require the insurer to review any recovery plan required on a regular basis, or when there are material changes to the insurer's business, risk profile or structure, or any other change that could have a material impact on the recovery plan, and to update it when necessary.

-CF 16.13.aCF 16.15.a The group-wide supervisor requires the Head of the IAIG to:
+CF 16.15.a The group-wide supervisor requires the Head of the IAIG to:

-- develop a recovery plan that identifies in advance options to restore the financial strength position and viability; - review and update the recovery plan on a regular basis, or when there are material changes; and - take actions for recovery if the IAIG comes under severe stress.

-CF 16.13.a.1 CF 16.15.a.1 The group-wide supervisor should consider the IAIG's nature, scale, and complexity when setting recovery plan requirements, including the form, content and detail of the recovery plan and the frequency for reviewing and updating the plan.

-- CF 16.13.a.2 Recovery planning is the responsibility of the IAIG.
-The IAIG should be able to take timely actions for recovery, in particular when any pre-defined criteria are met that trigger the implementation activation of the recovery plan. - CF 16.13.a.3CF 16.15.a.3 A Rrecovery plans developed by the IAIG should cover all material legal entities within the group. - CF 16.13.a.4CF 16.15.a.4 A recovery plan should serve as a guide for the IAIG to plan and manage severe stress scenarios, although the actual nature and timing of recovery actions will depend on the circumstances. - CF 16.13.a.5CF 16.15.a.5 The IAIG should ensure that: - it has a robust governance structure and sufficient resources to support the recovery planning process, which includes clear allocation of responsibilities; and - recovery planning is integrated into the IAIG's overall governance processes. - CF 16.13.a.6CF 16.15.a.6 A rRecovery plans are is an integral part of the risk management process of an IAIG, aimed at identifying actions to be taken in severe stress scenarios that pose a serious risk to the viability of the IAIG, or any material part of its insurance business.
-A Rrecovery plans generally describes if and how the IAIG would: - continue operating its business, including by considering to discontinue or divest operations certain portfolios, business lines, legal entities, or other services that could be discontinued or divested; and/or - continue operating certain lines of insurance business while restructuring or running off its discontinued business lines in an orderly fashion.
+- develop a recovery plan that identifies in advance options to restore the financial position and viability; - review and update the recovery plan on a regular basis, or when there are material changes; and - take actions for recovery if the IAIG comes under severe stress. - CF 16.15.a.1 The group-wide supervisor should consider the IAIG's nature, scale, and complexity when setting recovery plan requirements, including the form, content and detail of the recovery plan and the frequency for reviewing and updating the plan. - CF 16.15.a.2 Recovery planning is the responsibility of the IAIG.
+The IAIG should be able to take timely actions for recovery, in particular when any predefined criteria are met that trigger the activation of the recovery plan. - CF 16.15.a.3 A recovery plan developed by the IAIG should cover all material legal entities within the group. - CF 16.15.a.4 A recovery plan should serve as a guide for the IAIG to plan and manage severe stress scenarios, although the actual nature and timing of recovery actions will depend on the circumstances. - CF 16.15.a.5 The IAIG should ensure that: - it has a robust governance structure and sufficient resources to support the recovery planning process, which includes clear allocation of responsibilities; and - recovery planning is integrated into the IAIG's overall governance processes. - CF 16.15.a.6 A recovery plan is an integral part of the risk management process of an IAIG, aimed at identifying actions to be taken in severe stress scenarios that pose a serious risk to the viability of the IAIG, or any material part of its insurance business.
+A recovery plan describes if and how the IAIG would: - discontinue or divest certain portfolios, business lines, legal entities, or other services; and/or - continue operating certain lines of insurance business while restructuring or running off its discontinued business lines in an orderly fashion.

-CF 16.13.a.7CF 16.15.a.7 A rRecovery plans should include:
+CF 16.15.a.7 A recovery plan should include: